 "Jacopo della Quercia" (real name Giacomo Calabria) is an award-winning educator, essayist, and novelist.
 His work has been featured on BBC America, Business Insider, CNN Money, Folger Magazine, The Huffington Post, Reader's Digest, Ripley's Believe It or Not!, Slate, and Princeton University's Electronic Bulletin of the Dante Society of America, among others.

 As a writer, Jacopo strives to present scholarly research in a manner more easily accessible and enjoyable for all audiences: a practice he has honed in the classroom throughout his career.

 As an educator, Jacopo has taught classes on various aspects of history, literature, and the arts since 2006.
 He has delivered lectures on Machiavellian political psychology at NYU, on William Shakespeare at the Mark Twain House & Museum, and on Abraham Lincoln at the New York State Museum, and on narrative medicine at Albany Medical College.
-He is currently leading a lecture / discussion series on Abraham Lincoln and the Civil War for the New York Council for the Humanities.
+He is currently leading several reading and discussion programs in Albany, NY as a scholar for Humanities New York.